andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 When you run the synchronous code, unfortunately there is no any way to avoid blocking the thread.

-Neverheless, it is possible to regain some control over the order of function execution using one standard approach to writing the synchronous code — **сallbacks**.
+Nevertheless, it is possible to regain some control over the order of function execution using one standard approach to writing the synchronous code — **сallbacks**.

 Callbacks are functions that are passed into other functions as arguments and are called when certain conditions occur.
 Callback functions can be named or anonymous functions.